Mathilde94/deep_learning_projects/readme.md

  * Generally, having regularization always helped converging faster and avoiding overfitting on training set.

+ * Using minibatch method is much faster and still gives good results

  * Sometimes, the algorithm would become very very slow to learn after a certain number of steps.
 Hence I introduced a alpha rate that would change over time and got better speed of learning.